MctMarcus3/NYPBrightSpaceFileFetcher/readme.md

 Will sync the configured courses to the configured output directory as specified in the config file.
 This will ignore files that have already been downloaded.

 ```
-uforafilefetcher sync <config>
+nyplmsfilefetcher sync <config>
 ```

 ![](images/sync.png)

-Config files can be generated with `uforafilefetcher setup`, but can also be manually created following this layout:
+Config files can be generated with `nyplmsfilefetcher setup`, but can also be manually created following this layout:

 ```
 {